-With all these advantages, Dr. Vogt’s team still has some tiny details to work through.
-On its own, magnesium hydroxide reacts with water slowly because of a chemical reaction that forms a barrier.
+With all these advantages, Dr Vogt’s team still has some tiny details to work through.
+Magnesium hydroxide reacts slowly with water because of a chemical reaction that forms a barrier.

-The researchers hope that the application of this technology will find a niche in the market.
-It is ideal for small vehicles like scooters or flying drones where weight is a premium and can also extend its range and use.
+The researchers hope that applying this technology will find a niche in the market.
+It is ideal for small vehicles like scooters or flying drones where weight is a premium and can extend its range and use.
 Another use of the power paste is the miniature stoves that campers use.

 Disadvantages of Hydron goop

-Apart from hydrogen’s obvious problem of being both chemically and financially expensive to separate into a usable form, there are huge logistical steps involved in preparing the paste, manufacturing the cartridges.
+Apart from hydrogen’s obvious problem of being chemically and financially expensive to separate into a usable form, substantial logistical steps are involved in preparing the paste and manufacturing the cartridges.

-Then there is also the infrastructure needed for refuelling, disposal and recycling for spent cartridges and magnesium.
+Then there is also the infrastructure needed for refuelling, disposal and recycling of spent cartridges and magnesium.

 Today’s hydrogen is processed using carbon-emitting fossil fuels.
 Clean hydrogen that is hydrogen processed using clean and renewable energy is rare.

-Clean energy production has to substantially grow first before hydrogen goop becomes a serious contender in the renewable energy market.
+Clean energy production must grow substantially before hydrogen goop becomes a serious contender in the renewable energy market.

 Hydrogen goop could be a more convenient fuel than hydrogen gas.
 (2021 February 27).
 The Economist.
 Retrieved from https://www.economist.com/science-and-technology/2021/02/27/hydrogen-goop-could-be-a-more-convenient-fuel-than-hydrogen-gas